Tringa incana | wandering tattler | ʻūlili

 Other Names: ulili

-The ʻūlili, or wandering tattler, are common along the shore during the fall, winter, spring before they head off to their summer home in Alaska.
+The ʻūlili, or wandering tattler, are common along the shore during the fall, winter, and spring before they head off to their summer home in Alaska.
 At less than a foot long, they are dark and light gray with a long, thin dark bill and yellow legs.
 Listen for them calling their name, “oo-li-li-li” as they skim the shoreline.

 Hotspots for wandering tattler